hyl3rid/blog/data/blog/frenchtoast.md

 1 ½ cup fresh blueberry
 ½ cup plus 2 tbsp sugar
-1 tbsp Pectin
+1 tbsp pectin
-¼ tbsp Lemon juice
+¼ tbsp lemon juice

 **For the french toast:**

 4 french bread slices
 1 cup almond milk, unsweetened
-1 ½ tbsp ground flaxseeds
+½ tbsp of ground flaxseeds
 A pinch of cinnamon powder
 A pinch of nutmeg
 Coconut oil for frying